 By the time I'd been there a month, though, I knew I needed to go back home.
 My fibro was indeed unhappy, I was still struggling with my OCD, my family was having troubles, and most of all, I wanted a second chance.
 Now that I knew BYU - I was the right place for me, I wanted to back up to summer and then return in a more healthy and prepared state so that I could feel like I really was making a life change.

-As you know, I returned home in April, and have been here ever since, taking a few online classes and going to counseling but just generally existing.
-I was terribly sick for about a month after my return, as well, with multiple ER trips, which I can't say I enjoyed.
+As you know, I returned home in April and have been here ever since, taking a few online classes and going to counseling.
+I was terribly (and inexplicably) sick for about a month after my return, with multiple ER trips, which I can't say I enjoyed.
 But now I'm doing pretty okay.

-In counseling, we've been working on figuring out how I can go to college and thrive there.
+In counseling, we've been figuring out how I can go to college and thrive there.
 As such, I've got a few updates.
-First of all, Fall semester was recently opened up to all BYU - I students on a limited basis, because of a low registration rate, and I was able to get in.
-I am currently scheduled to return to BYU-I, not in January, but September.
-In accordance with that, I am now working on getting the paperwork in to appeal my entire track decision.
-I'm hoping to change to Fall/Spring, so I can avoid the coldest months for my fibro and so that I have a more varied schedule with breaks in between for my anxiety issues.
-The paperwork should be ready soon, and I have no idea whether they'll accept my appeal, but I really, really hope so.
+First, Fall semester recently opened up to all BYU - I students because of a low registration rate, and I was able to get in.
+I am currently scheduled to return in September.
+I am also working on getting the paperwork in to appeal my actual track assignment.
+I'm hoping to change to Fall/Spring so I can avoid the coldest months and so that I have a more varied schedule with breaks in between for my mental health.
+I have no idea whether they'll accept my appeal, but I really, really hope so.